All the extra challenges might make you think it would be crazy to attempt a trip to Walt Disney World with toddlers, but it really shouldn’t.

 Need more info?
 We’ve taken pics of Pack n Plays at bunches of resorts so you can get a feel for how it will fit in your room, plus we compiled and answered a bunch of the most common questions we receive about them, all in one spot.

 Before getting into the specifics of each park, let’s talk about some general park touring advice first.

 How many days to spend in each park?

-Step 3 in the 6-step process is to make a daily plan.
+Step 3 in the 7-step process is to make a daily plan.
 That includes deciding how many days to spend in each park.

-It’s really hard to tell people how they should spend their days, but here’s some advice and you can adjust based on your family.
+It’s really hard to tell people how they should spend their days, but here’s some advice.
+Feel free to adjust based on your family.